 - Sugar: A teaspoon of granulated sugar helps balance out the acidity in the tomato meat sauce.

-What kind of meat for ziti?
+What kind of meat is best for ziti?

-Types of meat to use in baked ziti:
+Types of meat to use in ziti

 - Ground Italian sausage: Italian sausage is sweet and spicy with a garlicky kick.
 It comes in three varieties – sweet, mild and hot.
 While Italian sausage is broadly defined, the most familiar variety, known as mild Italian sausage, is made from ground pork and includes fennel.
 Hot Italian sausage also contains red pepper flakes while sweet sausage includes sweet basil.
 You can use whichever variety you like depending on your spice preference.